breezeight/nicola_blog/docs/dev/cryptography-ssh.md

 Tips to Protect Your Private Keys:

-* **Use an SSH agent**: An SSH agent can manage your keys and allow you to use them without exposing the private key directly.
+- **Use an SSH agent**: An SSH agent can manage your keys and allow you to use them without exposing the private key directly.
 This keeps the key secure in memory while you work.
-* **Always set a passphrase**: This adds an extra layer of security, preventing unauthorized access even if the key is stolen.
+- **Always set a passphrase**: This adds an extra layer of security, preventing unauthorized access even if the key is stolen.
-* **Use a password manager**: Tools like 1Password can securely store your SSH keys and passphrases, making it easier to manage them safely.
+- **Use a password manager**: Tools like 1Password can securely store your SSH keys and passphrases, making it easier to manage them safely.
-* **Set proper file permissions**: Ensure your private key has permissions of 600 (readable and writable only by the owner) or 400 (readable only).
+- **Set proper file permissions**: Ensure your private key has permissions of 600 (readable and writable only by the owner) or 400 (readable only).
 Use the command: `chmod 600 ~/.ssh/id_rsa`
-* **Keep keys out of public repositories**: Use `.gitignore` or similar methods to prevent accidental commits.
+- **Keep keys out of public repositories**: Use `.gitignore` or similar methods to prevent accidental commits.

 SSH will refuse to run if permissions are too open, displaying an error like: `Permissions 0644 for 'id_rsa' are too open.`

 By following these practices, including using an SSH agent and a password manager, you can significantly enhance the security of your private keys.

 #### Use 1Password to protect your private key

 Using 1Password to manage your SSH keys can greatly enhance your security and streamline your workflow.
 Here are some steps to help you get started:

 1. **Store your private key in 1Password**:

    - Open 1Password and navigate to the vault where you want to store your SSH key.
    - Click on the "+" button to add a new item and select "Secure Note".
    - Paste your private key into the secure note and save it.

 2. **Access your private key from 1Password**:

    - When you need to use your private key, open 1Password and navigate to the secure note containing your key.
    - Copy the private key to your clipboard.

 3. **Add the private key to your SSH agent**:

    - Open your terminal.
    - Use the `ssh-add` command to add the private key to your SSH agent.
 For example:

      ```sh
      ssh-add - <<< "$(pbpaste)"
      ```

      This command assumes you are using macOS and have copied the private key to your clipboard using 1Password.
 For other operating systems, you may need to adjust the command accordingly.
    - See more about the ssh agent [here](#ssh-agent).

 4. **Automate the process**:

    - To make this process even more seamless, you can create a script that retrieves the private key from 1Password and adds it to your SSH agent automatically.
 This can be done using the 1Password command-line tool (`op`).

 By following these steps, you can ensure that your private key is securely stored and easily accessible whenever you need it.

 #### Use a passphrase and add the key to your ssh-agent

-Then add it to your ssh-agent ⇒ [\[JOB\] Add a key to your ssh-agent](https://docs.google.com/document/d/1gYceTgjYjYrVqRJZ-uHItOifQKCfACuyJmvNLtOWwHM/edit#heading=h.ot1b1xtl5uap)
+Then add it to your ssh-agent ⇒ [[JOB] Add a key to your ssh-agent](https://docs.google.com/document/d/1gYceTgjYjYrVqRJZ-uHItOifQKCfACuyJmvNLtOWwHM/edit#heading=h.ot1b1xtl5uap)

-**🔥⚠️⚠️usa a PASSPHRASE \!\!,  use the strong one \!\!\!🔥⚠️⚠️**
+**🔥⚠️⚠️usa a PASSPHRASE !!, use the strong one !!!🔥⚠️⚠️**

 You can also use the same passphrase like any of your old SSH keys.

-* `-o` : Save the private-key using the new OpenSSH format rather than the PEM format.
+- `-o` : Save the private-key using the new OpenSSH format rather than the PEM format.
 Actually, this option is implied when you specify the key type as `ed25519`.
-* `-a`: It’s the numbers of KDF (Key Derivation Function) rounds.
+- `-a`: It’s the numbers of KDF (Key Derivation Function) rounds.
 Higher numbers result in slower passphrase verification, increasing the resistance to brute-force password cracking should the private-key be stolen.
-* `-t`: Specifies the type of key to create, in our case the Ed25519.
+- `-t`: Specifies the type of key to create, in our case the Ed25519.
-* `-f`: Specify the filename of the generated key file.
+- `-f`: Specify the filename of the generated key file.
 If you want it to be discovered automatically by the SSH agent, it must be stored in the default \`.ssh\` directory within your home directory.
-* `-C`: An option to specify a comment.
+- `-C`: An option to specify a comment.
 It’s purely informational and can be anything.
 But it’s usually filled with `<login>@<hostname>` who generated the key.

 ### Keep track of actively used SSH keys